xaxxon/v8toolkit/README.md

 Calling run_detached() is completely fire and forget.
 It kicks off your javascript on a new thread and returns.
 You don't get anything back.
 You cannot  find out if the thread has finished.
 The code you're executing could potentially set variables to note its progress or completion, but run_detached() doesn't provide anything for you directly.
-The detached thread will hold open the *Helpers it needs until it completes.
+The detached thread will hold open the v8toolkit objects it needs until it completes.

 The implementation of run_detached literally calls run_threaded(), then thread.detach(); and returns void to the caller.